-This course aims to address a deficiency amongst younger engineers to adopt an undue reliance on the use of the computer for analysis and design, without an ability to arrive at an approximate analysis to both create the structure and check the computer results.
+This two day course provides engineers with the ability to arrive at an approximate analysis to both create a structure and check computer results.

 By the end of the course, you should be able to: